IBE160/SG-Ostfold/proposal.md

 ```
 #### 🔄 Fallback Strategy
 If the GPT-4 API is unavailable or returns an error, the shift note will still be saved as normal, but the `noteSummaryAI` field will be left blank.
 A message will notify the user.

+#### 🔄 Extended Fallback Strategy

+If the GPT-4 API is unavailable, the system will generate a **basic local summary** instead of leaving the field blank.
+A simple rule-based summarizer (keyword extraction + first-sentence compression) will create a short fallback note such as:

+> "Shift had 3 absences, 2 overtime entries, and 1 deviation reported."

+This ensures managers still get a quick overview, even when AI services are offline.

 ### 🧭 Application Flow – Shift and KPI Reporting Solution